kleopatra999/productive/README.md

   1. A **procedure** is the enumerated steps necessary to complete a task.

-  1. A **step** is a single unit of work in a procedure.
+  1. A **step** is a single unit of work.
 The step defines one or functions to determine the state of the product and is how branching is accomplished.
 A step also defines one or more functions to perform work based on the determined state of the product.
 Both the state determination and work performing are multi-clause functions employing pattern matching to select the correct clause.
 While a step can do as much work as one desires, it is recommended for a step to do a single thing